Herb Mitchell (actor)

 Herbert L. Mitchell Jr. (June 18, 1937 – January 4, 2011), credited as Herb Mitchell and sometimes Herb L. Mitchell, was an American actor, director, and teacher.
 He was a stockbroker before he made the switch to acting, appearing in films; stage plays such as The Fiddler on the Roof, in which he played the lead role of Tevye; television shows including The Practice, on which he had a recurring role; and commercials, including ones for stock brokerage firms Dean Witter Reynolds and Paine Webber.
-He was married twice and had five children.

 Early life

 Herb Mitchell was born June 18, 1937, in Bar Harbor, Maine.
 He was one of three sons of Herbert L. Mitchell Sr. and Estella Mae Bourgeois Mitchell.
 He grew up in Bar Harbor, where he attended local schools, served as an altar boy in the local Catholic church, and participated in high school sports.
 Following studies at the University of Maine and the Maine Maritime Academy, he became a stockbroker in Bangor, Maine.